homermultitext/cexbuilder/README.md

 See [release notes](releases.md).

-Binary library for all releases published to bintray for Scala 2.12.
+Binary library for all releases published to bintray for Scala 2.11 and 2.12.